-An entity or view created by a declaration has the same accessibility level as the innermost enclosing master other than the declaration itself, except in the cases of renaming and derived access types described below.
+An entity or view defined by a declaration and created as part of its elaboration has the same accessibility level as the innermost master of the declaration except in the cases of renaming and derived access types described below.
 A parameter of a master has the same accessibility level as the master.